jimboqu/CV/README.md

 ## Skills

+#### Writing, Editing, and Journalism

+- Experience - Marketing Magazine, Brand Republic, Windpower Monthly.
+- Achievements - Launched Windpowermonthly.com, which was nominated as Best Business Magazine Site by the Periodical Publishers Association in 2013.

 #### Analysis

 During my journalistic career I developed an ability to understand and simplify complex ideas and stories and convey them to a specific audience.
 A good example of this is Windpower Monthly magazine, which I joined without any experience of knowledge of the renewable energy and wind turbine engineering.
 Within weeks I was able to understand and create content for a highly knowledeable audience.